robertblackwell/fp_-parsing/paper/introduction.md

 I have kept that solution for the purposes of illustration and comparison in the sub directory `initial-solution`.

-My final solution using the power of Functors, Applicatives and Monads is in the `src` sub directory and the `tests` directory runs a series of unit tests of the pieces and final solution.
+My final solution using the power of Functors, Applicatives and Monads is in the `src` sub directory.
+The `tests` directory runs a series of unit tests of the pieces and final solution.

 ### Anatomy of the solutions